qwertyBBeers/qwertyBBeers/README.md

 - Led the software team in developing a specialized service robot for salon cleaning and management tasks.
 - Implemented **LiDAR clustering** and geometric analysis to generate obstacle-free cleaning paths.
-- Validated performance through **one month of actual field testing** in a professional salon.
+- Validated performance through **two weeks of actual field testing** in a professional salon.
 - `Stack`: ROS2 · Cartographer · LiDAR Clustering · Qt

 ### 🧠 B-MCTS: Bayesian Monte Carlo Tree Search for Urban Search